uw-drupal/uwdug/README.md

 git submodule init
 git submodule update
 ```

+If using Lando:
+4. Boot Lando with: `lando start`
+5. Import the database with `lando db-import <your_sql_file>`
+6. Configure the database to run locally: `lando local-conf`

+For other environments:
 4. Import the database.
 Steps will vary depending on your environment.
 5. Put the settings.php and files directory in place, under `sites/default`.
 6. Edit the database connection details in settings.php.
 Change settings.php back to read-only permissions when finished editing.